Skip to main content

 What Is LangSmith and Why Does It Matter?

 I think of it as the "print-statement debugger" you wish you had for LLM apps, except it works in production and keeps a permanent record.
-Every prompt that went in, every completion that came back, every tool call your agent made, every retry and fallback — all captured automatically.
+Every prompt that went in, every completion that came back, every tool call your agent made — all captured automatically.

 The platform has four pillars that map directly to the lifecycle of an LLM application: